LMS colour space

 Transverse wave

-• A transverse wave is a type of mechanical wave in which the particles of the medium oscillate (vibrate) perpendicular to the direction of wave propagation.
+• A transverse wave is a type of wave in which the particles of the medium oscillate (vibrate) perpendicular to the direction of wave propagation.

 • Transverse waves exhibit specific properties, including wavelength, frequency, amplitude, and wave speed.